 Why?
 Because up until today, the book most often associated with the former Tampa Bay Devil Rays was my own first book, Stadium For Rent: Tampa Bay’s Quest for Major League Baseball.
 It was published in 1993.

 Going forward, I think Keri’s book will be the one that captures the renamed Tampa Bay Rays franchise and will be remembered for the recognition it brought to the business – and baseball — management philosophy developed by Stuart Sternberg, Matt Silverman and Andrew Friedman.

-JONAH KERI audio excerpt: “Tropicana Field is, charitably, a dump.
+JONAH KERI podcast excerpt: “Tropicana Field is, charitably, a dump.
 It has fewer people within a 30-minute drive of any other stadium in baseball.
 It’s a big problem.
 And the economy is not great in Missouri or Pennsylvania, but I think it’s better than it is in the Tampa Bay area.”

 The Extra 2% is this year’s version of Moneyball, the book about how the Oakland A’s made more from less.
 It’s a book with a real story, a beginning, middle and end, heroes and goats, and a pretty happy conclusion for any baseball fan but us Rays fans in particular.